 • Alternative treatments and procedures by someone other than a veterinarian

 • Expenses normally covered by the school that trained the guide dog

 • Expenses covered by pet insurance policies held by the school or the handler

 A guide dog's handler and the veterinarian make decisions together about the best treatment for the dog

 It is recommended that you contact us in advance if possible, to determine if your treatment will be covered by the Assistance Fund.

 The Application Form is submitted after your guide dog has received

 treatment, along with your veterinary invoices.

 Please Note: If an estimate related to an extraordinary expense such as surgery is approved prior to treatment, eligible reimbursement will not occur until after veterinary invoices have been submitted.

-Application for reimbursement should be submitted no more than six months after treatment.
+Ideally application for reimbursement should be submitted within six months after treatment and no more than one year after treatment.